aaronksaunders/react-router-node-postgres-auth-template/README.md

 - 🔒 TypeScript by default
 - 🎉 TailwindCSS for styling
 - 💾 PostgreSQL + DrizzleORM
+- 🔑 User authentication with login and registration
 - 📖 [React Router docs](https://reactrouter.com/)

+## Authentication

+### Registration

+Users can register for an account by navigating to the registration page.
+The registration form requires the following information:

+- **Username**: A unique username for the user.
+- **Email**: A valid email address (must be unique).
+- **Password**: A secure password (minimum length of 6 characters).

+Upon successful registration, users will be redirected to the login page.

+### Login

+After registration, users can log in using their credentials.
+The login form requires:

+- **Email**: The email address used during registration.
+- **Password**: The password associated with the account.

+Upon successful login, users will be redirected to the home page.

 ## Getting Started